How to Play Responsibly at Online Casinos?

 The UK Gambling Commission is the primary driver of RG initiatives.
 The UKGC guide to safer gambling shows several ways this is achieved.
 The guidelines are based on the latest research into UK gambling problems.
 Firstly, gambling operators cannot use false advertising, time pressure or appeal to young people.
 Then, all UKGC-licensed gambling operator sites must provide tools to either provide safer gambling or help with problem gambling.
 The UKGC lists a range of support organisations as a last resort.

 This three-pronged approach by regulators helps protect vulnerable players of all ages.
 It also raises awareness of potential harms among concerned players and gambling businesses.
 Win or lose, it promotes the message that spending money on gambling should be primarily for entertainment and fun.
 Whenever a customer loses sight of these things, the whole industry suffers.
-After all, prevention is better than cure.
+After all, prevention is better than a cure.
 So, with all that in mind, let's look at the various responsible gambling tools that can mitigate the risk of problem gambling.

 Responsible Gambling Tools